 - Personal financial information of public employees used for payroll purposes and the type of leave taken or accrued (the amount of leave taken, and dates taken is open) § 44-04-18.1.

 - Active criminal intelligence, criminal investigative information, officer training materials, information that may impact officer safety § 44-04-18.7, the work schedule of employees of a law enforcement agency § 44-04-18.3(3); records relating to background interviews of law enforcement applicants § 44-04-18.31.

 - Homicide or sex crime scene images or any image of a minor victim of a crime § 44-04-18.7(8).

-- Address, phone number, identifying information that could be used to locate or identify a victim/ alleged victim of domestic violence, human trafficking, a sex offense, or a sexual performance by a child § 44-04-18.20.
+- Address, phone number, identifying information that could be used to locate or identify a victim/ alleged victim of domestic violence, human trafficking, a sex offense, or sexual performance by a child § 44-04-18.20.

-- Law enforcement records containing an individual's personal information, including driver's license number, day/month of birth (the year of birth is open), home street address (the city, state, zip is open), height, weight, home and personal cell phone numbers, and medical information § 44-04-18.7.NOTE: If a victim has asserted Marsy's law: the*completehome and employment address or location, email address, and any other contact information for the victim or a member of the victim's family is also protected.
+- Law enforcement records containing an individual's personal information, including driver's license number, day/month of birth (the year of birth is open), home street address (the city, state, zip is open), height, weight, home, and personal cell phone numbers, and medical information § 44-04-18.7.NOTE: If a victim has asserted Marsy's law: the*completehome and employment address or location, email address, and any other contact information for the victim or a member of the victim's family are also protected.
 This information may be contained in digital media such as audio, video, or images, or in witness statements.*

-- Address, phone number, place of employment or other information in records of a criminal justice agency, correctional facility or the DOCR that could be used to locate the victim or witness to a crime § 12.1-34-02(11).
+- Address, phone number, place of employment, or other information in records of a criminal justice agency, correctional facility or the DOCR that could be used to locate the victim or witness to a crime § 12.1-34-02(11).

 - Financial account numbers § 44-04-18.9."